yenyen1/seqtk-rs/README.md

 # seqtk-rs
 This is a sequence processing tool written in Rust that replicates the core functionality of seqtk for manipulating FASTA/FASTQ files.

-This project was previously paused but is now being actively resumed.
+⚠️ **Notice:** This project was previously paused but is now being actively resumed.
 The first release is expected by the end of June or early July.

 ## Installation
 ```sh